Lorna Wing: Hans Asperger controversy

-Wing has faced controversy since the publication of Edith Sheffer's 2018 book, Asperger's Children, due to Wing's previous defense of using Hans Asperger's name for the "Asperger's Syndrome" diagnosis.
-According to a 2018 article by John Donvan for The Atlantic, Yale psychologist Fred Volkmar, another major figure in the autism field, was on the committee appointed to investigate whether "Asperger’s syndrome" merited inclusion in the Diagnostic and Statistical Manual (DSM) in 1993.
-Volkmar made phone call to the only person he knew who had ever met Asperger — Lorna Wing — and asked her whether she knew anything Hans Asperger's rumored ties to the Nazis.
+Wing has faced controversy since the publication of Edith Sheffer's 2018 book, Asperger's Children, due to Wing's previous defence of using Hans Asperger's name for the "Asperger's Syndrome" diagnosis.
+According to a 2018 article by John Donvan for The Atlantic, Yale psychologist Fred Volkmar, another major figure in the autism field, was on the committee appointed to investigate whether "Asperger's syndrome" merited inclusion in the Diagnostic and Statistical Manual (DSM) in 1993.
+Volkmar phoned the only person he knew who had met Asperger — Lorna Wing — and asked her whether she knew anything of Hans Asperger's rumoured ties to the Nazis.
 Wing, "shocked" at Volkmar's inquiry, had defended Asperger as a "religious man".
 According to researcher Herwig Czech, Asperger "hailed from Roman Catholic circles, and his orientation during the period of the [previous Austrian] system was strictly Catholic".

 Donvan, the author of The Atlantic article, also included this information in his 2016 book, In a Different Key: The Story of Autism, in which he described Wing as "speaking of [Hans Asperger]'s deep Catholic faith and lifelong devotion to young people", and claimed that Wing had dismissed Asperger's Nazi ties on account that "he [Asperger] was a very religious man".
-Prior to Wing's popularization of "Asperger's Syndrome" in the 1980s and early 1990s, Donvan writes, "Asperger, dead for thirteen years [by 1993], [had] never [been] a great presence on the world stage, [and] remained a little-known figure".
+Prior to Wing's popularisation of "Asperger's Syndrome" in the 1980s and early 1990s, Donvan wrote, "Asperger, dead for thirteen years [by 1993], [had] never [been] a great presence on the world stage, [and] remained a little-known figure".